-Municipal properties shall exclude properties owned or used by other municipalities.

-Properties used for multiple purposes, other than those referred to under residential properties above, shall be rated on the value assigned to each component, and shall receive the rebate applicable to such component.
-Where one component on average represents 90% or more of the property's actual use, such property shall be rated as though it were used for that use only.

-(i) The following categories of owners of properties shall additionally receive the following rebates on the rates due in respect of such properties after deducting the rebate to residential properties, where applicable:
+- (2) Municipal properties shall exclude properties owned or used by other municipalities. - (3)Properties used for multiple purposes, other than those referred to under residential properties above, shall be rated on the value assigned to each component, and shall receive the rebate applicable to such component.
+Where one component on average represents 90% or more of the property's actual use, such property shall be rated as though it were used for that use only. - (4)The following categories of owners of properties shall additionally receive the following rebates on the rates due in respect of such properties after deducting the rebate to residential properties, where applicable:

-CATEGORY OF PROPERTY REBATE OWNERS Residential property owners who are both the permanent occupants and the sole owners of the property concerned and who are registered indigents in terms of the Councils indigent management policy.
+CATEGORY OF PROPERTY OWNERS REBATE Residential property owners who are both the permanent occupants and the sole owners of the property concerned and who are registered indigents in terms of the Councils indigent management policy.
 100 % of the rates based on the rateable value of the property Residential property owners who are over 60 years of age, who are both the permanent occupants and the sole owners of the property concerned and whose aggregate joint household income is proved to be to the satisfaction of the municipal manager not to exceed R3 000 per month, or such other amount as the Council may from time to time determine.
-100 % of the rates based on the rateable value of the property Applicants who are: Medically unfit, disabled and retired due to medical reasons • Applicants qualify irrespective the age on condition that a medical certificate be produced to Council.
 100 % of the rates based on the rateable value of the property